 Make a plan.

+There are so many ways to do this.
+Choose a book and read a chapter a day.
 Go over to She Reads Truth and join in with what everyone on there is reading.
 Get a book with devotionals in it that gives you a passage to read each day, like this one.
 Google a Bible reading plan, or start with the gospels (Matthew, Mark, Luke or John) and get to know Jesus, meet Him face to face.
 Ask a friend what they have enjoyed reading.
 There’s loads of plans on YouVersion, a free Bible app which you can even find from your phone or tablet, on loads of topics and books in the Bible.

 Make it enjoyable.

 I started reading my Bible first thing at the same time as I was doing a writing challenge on the blog, and somehow the two went together.
-I would potter downstairs in the darkness, to a still and quiet living room, and snuggle up under blankets- sometimes with a hot chocolate- to have some time with my heavenly Dad.
+I would potter downstairs in the darkness, to a still and quiet living room, and snuggle up under blankets- sometimes with a hot chocolate- to have some time with my heavenly Father.
 It’s hard to get out of bed early especially when you’re me and you just want to sleep forever- but being able to look forward to a nice drink or a pretty notebook or a special space can make a lot of difference mentally.